Remembrance fund details

 At Eric’s funeral we had a collection for MRF and have all registered as members.
 We have given out flyers, put posters everywhere, and carried out fundraising.
 MRF do a fantastic job, they are there if you need them and raise awareness.
 I hope with all my heart that one day there might be a cure so no one else will have to go through what our family went through.

-Donations in rememberance of
+Donations in remembrance of

-Total rasied in memory of
+Total raised in memory of